Burnup Measurement using Bent Crystal Diffraction Spectrometers for Pebble Bed Reactors: Synthetic Spectrum Generation

-In SHADOW, the detector was simulated as a circular screen on the image plane.
+In SHADOW3, the detector was simulated as a circular screen on the image plane.
 The diffraction efficiency was calculated by simulating 10,000,000 monoenergetic rays of the desired energy.
 The incident diffraction pattern on the detector was also produced; this is useful because shielding with an opening that matches the diffraction pattern of the targeted gamma can be placed in front of the detector, further blocking unwanted gammas.
 The energy resolution was determined by simulating four times as many rays with a source that has a uniform energy distribution centered on the target gamma energy.
 This allowed the Full Width Half Maximum (FWHM) to be determined in terms of both the energy band that diffracts in the crystal and the energy band accepted by the detector slit.
+An example of the diffraction pattern incident on a detector is shown in Figure~\ref{fig:diffraction_patterns}.
+The way the detector slit also narrows the energy filter by leveraging the angular dispersion of the gammas is also illustrated.